 An existing relationship or connection with the UK-based hub is required.
-The PH-based hub is responsible for contacting the UK-based hub to develop the grant proposal.
-British Council is unable to initiate new connections between the PH-based hub and a UK-based hub for the purposes of developing the grant proposal.
-However, British Council can help follow up or liaise with the UK-based hub in order to advance the proposal or eventual project.
+The Philippine-based hub is responsible for contacting the UK-based hub to develop the grant proposal.
+The British Council is unable to initiate new connections between the Philippine-based hub and a UK-based hub for the purposes of developing the grant proposal.
+However, we can help follow up or liaise with the UK-based hub in order to advance the proposal or eventual project.

 This 2019, the grant is limited to creative hubs who are part of the Creative Innovators Programme.
 The founder or manager of the hub will act as main proponent of the grant.